DoryGuy/PythonUtilites/json/README.md

-Then for the types for which we do not control the source code, we provide a custom encoder decoder that inherits from the base classes `ExtendedJsonEncoder`, and `ExtendedJsonDecoder`, and then add member functions to handle the types we want with the special name 'encode_<type>' and 'decode_<type>' where `<type>` is the name of the type we are dealing with. ie `encode_Decimal` and `decode_Decimal` for the Decimal type.
+Then for the types for which we do not control the source code, we provide a custom encoder decoder that inherits from the base classes `ExtendedJsonEncoder`, and `ExtendedJsonDecoder`, and then add member functions to handle the types we want with the special name `encode_<type>` and `decode_<type>` where `<type>` is the name of the type we are dealing with. ie `encode_Decimal` and `decode_Decimal` for the Decimal type, `encode_complex`, `decode_complex` etc.

-This looks complex and yet makes it easy to add modules to handle things like datetime, range, complex etc.
+The code in the library looks complex and yet makes it easy to add modules to handle things like datetime, range, complex etc.
+So that your code is easy to read and maintain.

 This is the most advanced version of the utilities, and is the one I use in my projects.
-It uses some fancy pants patterns from python so might not be the easiest to understand at first, but it is the most powerful and flexible and it's the easiest to use.
+It uses some fancy pants patterns from python ie. annotations, so might not be the easiest to understand at first, but it is the most powerful and flexible and it's the easiest to use.

-Just follow the examples in the examples directory, and you will see how to use it.
+Just follow the code in the examples directory, and you will see how to use it.